 Climate change is again trending as a topic within corporate citizenship and the larger business community.
 The release of Pope Francis’ encyclical, “Laudato Si” (Be Praised), which highlights the impact developed economies are having on our planet and our responsibilities to act, the Environmental Protection Agency’s (EPA) Clean Power Plan, and the upcoming COP21—the 21st Session of the United Nations Framework Convention on Climate Change—are creating a buzz.

 At the Boston College Center for Corporate Citizenship, we have been busy finishing the analysis of our 2015 study of how companies are managing and executing the community involvement activities within their corporate citizenship efforts, and expect the final report to be released this fall.

-The following is excerpted from the most recent issue of The Corporate Citizen.
-To learn more about how you develop and implement employee volunteer programs to drive employee engagement, consider joining us at one of our professional development courses.
+The following is excerpted from The Corporate Citizen.
+To learn more about how you develop and implement employee volunteer programs to drive employee engagement, consider joining us at one of our Executive Education courses.

 By thoughtfully developing and implementing initiatives like employee volunteer programs, corporate citizenship practitioners can benefit society and their business at the same time.
 The key is getting employees engaged.

 The Center’s Community Involvement survey finds that more than 90 percent of companies list improved employee engagement among the top three benefits of an employee volunteer program.